jzerbe/jzerbe.github.com/_posts/2020-08-30-llc-as-a-wealth-tool.md

 Now given that there is no public market for these LLC assets, [gifting membership interests to your heirs while you still are the LLC manager means hefty asset write-downs](https://www.investopedia.com/articles/personal-finance/071514/using-llc-estate-planning.asp#how-a-family-llc-works).

 ## Going deeper
 Want to learn more?
 Want no business license fees and no income taxes?
-Check out my online [household tax optimization](https://learn.vraidsys.com/?memberpressproduct=household-tax-optimization) course for the inside scoop on Wyoming!
+Check out my online [family wealth office](https://learn.vraidsys.com/?memberpressproduct=family-wealth-office) course for the inside scoop on Wyoming!